fbpx

 In short, the ETIAS is a new system that will provide European authorities with greater control over short-term stays.

-Who has to apply for the ETIAS visa?
+Who needs the ETIAS visa?

 The most important question to ask is whether you really need to apply for this authorization.